microsoft/semantic-kernel/docs/decisions/0045-updated-vector-store-design.md

 I'm proposing that we allow two ways in which to provide the information required to map data between the consumer data model and storage data model.
 First is a set of configuration objects that capture the types of each field.
 Second would be a set of attributes that can be used to decorate the model itself and can be converted to the configuration objects, allowing a single execution path.
 Additional configuration properties can easily be added for each type of field as required, e.g. IsFilterable or IsFullTextSearchable, allowing us to also create an index from the provided configuration.

+I'm also proposing that even though similar attributes already exist in other systems, e.g. System.ComponentModel.DataAnnotations.KeyAttribute, we create our own.
+We will likely require additional properties on all these attributes that are not currently supported on the existing attributes, e.g. whether a field is or should be filterable.
+Requiring users to switch to new attributes later will be disruptive.

 Here is what the attributes would look like, plus a sample use case.